taline-zeidan/LeafCards/README.md

-# DataStructuresLab
+# LeafCards
-This project aims at simplifying learning using flash cards.
+This project aims to simplify learning using flash cards.
+It is an optional part of the Data Structures Lab aimed to strengthen our programming skills.
+It is built using Flask and allows the creation and deletion of flashcards as well as organizing groups of cards in certain sets.
+It also contains a log in and sign up functionality.
+It is a beginner project and contains a few bugs that we aim to fix in the near future.